FlowFuse/website/src/handbook/development/index.md

 - [Security Policy](./security.md)
 - [Packaging](./packaging.md) - how we manage repos and npm packaging
 - [Contributing](./contributing.md) - tips on our development style to help get started contributing
+- [Project Management](./project-management.md) - details the processes we use to guide product development.
 - [Tools](./tools.md) - the tools we use

 ## Releases

-- [Planning](./releases/planning.md) - how we plan what we're doing
 - [Release Process](./releases/process.md) - how we ship

 ## Front-End